What Do New Citizenship Rules For Kids Of U.S. Military, Workers Abroad Mean?

 The administration scrambled to clarify that the vast majority of children born to U.S. citizens while they are are serving or working abroad will still get citizenship automatically.

 For certain other groups, under the new policy, there will be a more complicated application process.
-In some cases, parents will have to apply for a visa in order to legally bring their child to the U.S., and establish residency before applying for citizenship.
+In some cases, parents will have to apply for a visa to legally bring their child to the U.S. and establish residency before applying for citizenship.

 Those groups include: